fedarko/wotplot/README.md

 1. This package separates the creation of a dot plot matrix from the visualization.
 Other tools that I tried produced pretty visualizations, but didn't give me easy access to the original matrix.

 2. I wanted something that worked well with [matplotlib](https://matplotlib.org), so that I could create and tile lots of dotplots at once in complicated ways.

+## Contact

+Feel free to [open an issue](https://github.com/fedarko/wotplot/issues) if you have any questions, suggestions, comments, or anything else.